marklogic-community/marklogic-samplestack/appserver/java-spring/README.md

 You also need A JDK 1.7 or 1.8

 The setup assumes you have MarkLogic Server running on your localhost and that your Admin user credentials are admin:admin.
 To change this, modify `appserver/java-spring/gradle.properties`.
-All further commands assume you have changed to the java-spring directory with `cs appserver/java-spring`
+All further commands assume you have changed to the java-spring directory with `cd appserver/java-spring`

 * `./gradlew appserver`    Runs assemble, dbLoad, and bootrun.
 This single command builds the Java application, configures the MarkLogic instance, loads some sample data, and starts the application.
 It stops at some point with this output: